Frank's Place: Production

 The idea for the series came from CBS vice president, Gregg Maday.
 As a young man, Maday frequented a restaurant in Buffalo, New York named Dan Montgomery's.
 Maday also wanted a series based in New Orleans due to the mid-1980s interest in Cajun cuisine and zydeco.
 The two ideas were combined.
 Wilson and Reid spent time in New Orleans for research.
 They found a restaurant named Chez Helene, and many of the things they encountered there were included in the series.
 Big Arthur was based on Chez Helene's owner, Austin Leslie.
 The series focused more on Creole cuisine and Creole culture rather than Cajun.

 Don Yesso was a real-life New Orleans native whom Wilson met on a flight to the city.
 Yesso was not an actor, but Wilson cast him because of his genuine Yat dialect.

 Unlike most sitcom productions of the era, Frank's Place was filmed with a single camera and used no laugh track.

 Theme song

 The series theme song was Louis Armstrong's classic "Do You Know What It Means To Miss New Orleans?".
+Licensing the song for the show cost an estimated $2,300 per episode during the show's original broadcast.